Mid Vermont Christian School

-Mid Vermont Christian School (MVCS) is a Christian PK-12 school in Quechee, Hartford, Vermont.
-It has a White River Junction postal address.
+Mid Vermont Christian School (MVCS) is a Christian PK-12 school in Quechee, Vermont (despite having a White River Junction postal address).

 In 1999 Cassie Horner of The Windsor Chronicle described the school as "intentionally non-denominational".

 In 2005 Jessica T. Lee of the Valley News described the school as "tight-knit".

+In 2023 MVCS forfeited a basketball tournament when the school refused to play against a team with a trans athlete on the roster.
+The school was subsequently banned from all State tournaments for violating Vermont’s anti-discrimination policies.
+MVCS responded by filing a federal lawsuit alleging infringement of religious freedoms.

 History

 Circa 1986, a group backed by four families began renting the Woodstock Baptist Church grange hall to hold Christian day school classes.

 The school opened in 1987.
 The initial enrollment was five.
-In 1991 people supporting the school spent $600,000 to acquire a three story building in order to house the classes.
+In 1991 people supporting the school spent $600,000 to acquire a three-story building in order to house the classes.
 The building previously included a bar and a restaurant, and the supporters of the school spent $200,000 to transform it into a school building.
 A gymnasium was added, and the cost to build that was $450,000.
 In 1993 the student count was 111.